rtmigo/prefnotifiers_flutter/README.md

 There are two lines of problem.
 First, the same data is now represented by two entities: the `currentValue` variable and the real storage.
 We can change the `currentValue`, forgetting that the storage will not be affected.

+## PrefItem

+PrefItem serves as a **model** for an individual parameter stored in shared preferences.
+Although I/O operations on shared preferences are asynchronous, the `PrefItem.value` is always available for synchronous calls.
+It provides *"the best value we have for the moment"*.
+The actual read/write operations happen in background.

 But l
 Let's declare the model for this parameter: